nimishbajaj/entity-resolution/README.md

 ### May 1st 2020
 1. Optimizations with the code for faster run time

+### May 5th 2020
+1. Added support for a mandatory field, it mandates that the specified key should always match in the results

 ## Weight and Matching percentage
 Attributes can be assigned weights